manascb1344/TensorForce/README.md

 ## 📝 Description

-Are you a trader who doesn't get the time to actively execute each trade or an ML programmer with a knack for building stock trading models but don't have the capabilities to deploy it?
+Are you a trader who doesn't get the time to actively execute each trade or an ML programmer with a knack for building stock trading models but don't have the capabilities to deploy them?
 Fret not, for TensorForce has got your back!
 TensorForce is an ML-based web application designed to let users invest in various stocks using Machine Learning models to execute trades on their behalf without human intervention.
 Along with using the in-house built models, it also is a marketplace from which users can purchase other models from developers, which will cater to users with varied trading preferences and strategies, expanding the platform's appeal.
-The cutting edge Dashboard UI and the auxiliary features such as the sentiment analysis and the Stock charts viewer provide a seamless experience for the users to monitor their portfolios and trades and analyze the current market sentiment effectively, making Tensorflow a one-stop shop for users fascinated with smart trading and investing.
+The cutting-edge Dashboard UI and the auxiliary features such as the sentiment analysis and the Stock charts viewer provide a seamless experience for the users to monitor their portfolios and trades and analyze the current market sentiment effectively, making TensorForce a one-stop shop for users fascinated with smart trading and investing.

 #### Features